 Parameters conditions (dict) - the conditions to restrict the search result.
 This must be a mapping of attribute names to conditions on that attribute.
 The latter may either be a string with a single condition or a list of strings to add more then one condition on a single attribute.
-If the query already has a condition on a given attribute, it will be turned into a list with the new condition(s) appended.
+The attribute name (the key of the condition) can be wrapped with a JPQL function (such as "UPPER(title)").
+If the query already has a condition on a given attribute, the previous condition(s) will be retained and the new condition(s) added to that.